graemeg/fpGUI/src/readme.txt

 This is still a work in progress until I can find a suitable solution.
 I'm not 100% satisfied with this, but it's a quick and dirty way to get things to compile.
 I'll assume you have the 'fpc' executable setup in your PATH so it can be run from any location on your computer.
+I'll also assume you global fpc.cfg file has been setup correctly so the FPC compiler can find the RTL and FCL units.

 Under Linux run:  build.sh
-  This assumes that your global fpc.cfg file is located in you HOME directory

 Under Windows run:  build.bat
-  This assumes that you global fpc.cfg file is located in C:\Windows\ directory.

-The fpc.cfg file located in this directory is combined with your global fpc.cfg file.
-The locat config file sets up all the required search and include paths to compile CoreLib and GUI directories.
+The extrafpc.cfg file located in this directory is combined with your global fpc.cfg file.
+The local extrafpc.cfg file sets up all the required search and include paths to compile CoreLib and GUI directories.

 All compiled units (*.o and *.ppu) are saved in the ../lib directory.
 This makes the search paths for you applications a little easier to setup.

   Building fpGUI using Lazarus